adion81/GraduationSongs/Songs.md

 [Verse 1]
 Git push, git pull, conflicts, dang it
-I can git bash I think, github!
+I can git bash I think, it crash!

 [Chorus]
-If you want to deploy my project
+If I want to deploy my project
 Push to Github, and say a prayer

 [Spoken Word]